Parents and Prospective Members

 Why join a Fraternity or Sorority?

 To enhance your college experience.
-Being Greek means participating in community service, scholastic achievement, social activities, and being part of an organization that gives you a lifetime of benefits.
+Being in Fraternity & Sorority Life means participating in community service, scholastic achievement, social activities, and being part of an organization that gives you a lifetime of benefits.

 What is Recruitment?

 Recruitment is the formal process fraternities and sororities use to meet potential new members for membership into the chapter.
 Both the chapter and new members choose each other through mutual selection.
 There is no cost or obligation associated with registering.

 - To be treated as an individual

 - To be fully informed about the recruitment process

 - To ask questions and to receive true and objective information